Kaassouffleetje/OldEcosiaTheme/README.md

 Userscript that reverts the new Ecosia design

 Update: the script now works reliably and has most of the elements of the old design.
-If you're missing anything, please let me know! (in "issues" or [DM me on Reddit](https://www.reddit.com/user/weert-gilders "DM me on Reddit"))
+If you're missing anything, please let me know by opening an issue!

 Works 100% on the search page, the home page only has minor changes (font, button design, color scheme)